clarenceb/logic-apps-bre/README.md

 * (Optional - if you want to debug the Function) From the **Run and Debug** menu, select **Attach to .NET Functions (Functions)**
 * (Optional - if you want to debug the Function) Click the **Start Debugging** button (or `F5`)
 * Validate that both Logic App and Function (if you attached to it) are running locally
-* In the Workspace Explorer, navigate to the Logic App file `MyRulesWorkflow\workflow.json`
+* In the Workspace Explorer, navigate to the Logic App file `PurchaseOrder\workflow.json`
+* Right-click on the file and select **Use Connectors from Azure** -- select the `LogicApp` folder, you should see new app settings added to `local.settings.json`
 * Right-click on the file and select **Open Designer** -- it should render with no errors
 * Right-click on the file and select **Overview** -- it should render with no errors
 * Copy the Logic App URL and paste it into a `.env` file (see `.env-template` as an example)